Mark Twain: Early journalism and travelogues

 Twain was writing for the Virginia City newspaper the Territorial Enterprise in 1863 when he met lawyer Tom Fitch, editor of the competing newspaper Virginia Daily Union and known as the "silver-tongued orator of the Pacific".
-He credited Fitch with giving him his "first really profitable lesson" in writing.
+Twain credited Fitch with giving him his "first really profitable lesson" in writing.
 "When I first began to lecture, and in my earlier writings," Twain later commented, "my sole idea was to make comic capital out of everything I saw and heard."
 In 1866, he presented his lecture on the Sandwich Islands to a crowd in Washoe City, Nevada.
 Afterwards, Fitch told him:

 Clemens, your lecture was magnificent.
 It was eloquent, moving, sincere.
 Never in my entire life have I listened to such a magnificent piece of descriptive narration.
 But you committed one unpardonable sin – the unpardonable sin.
 It is a sin you must never commit again.
 You closed a most eloquent description, by which you had keyed your audience up to a pitch of the intensest interest, with a piece of atrocious anti-climax which nullified all the really fine effect you had produced.

 It was in these days that Twain became a writer of the Sagebrush School; he was known later as its most famous member.
-His first important work was "The Celebrated Jumping Frog of Calaveras County," published in the New York Saturday Press on November 18, 1865.
+Twain's first important work was "The Celebrated Jumping Frog of Calaveras County," published in the New York Saturday Press on November 18, 1865.
 After a burst of popularity, the Sacramento Union commissioned him to write letters about his travel experiences.
-The first journey that he took for this job was to ride the steamer Ajax on its maiden voyage to the Sandwich Islands (Hawaii).
+The first journey that Twain took for this job was to ride the steamer Ajax on its maiden voyage to the Sandwich Islands (Hawaii).
 All the while, he was writing letters to the newspaper that were meant for publishing, chronicling his experiences with humor.
-These letters proved to be the genesis to his work with the San Francisco Alta California newspaper, which designated him a traveling correspondent for a trip from San Francisco to New York City via the Panama isthmus.
+These letters proved to be the genesis to Twain's work with the San Francisco Alta California newspaper, which designated him a traveling correspondent for a trip from San Francisco to New York City via the Panama isthmus.

-On June 8, 1867, he set sail on the pleasure cruiser Quaker City for five months, and this trip resulted in The Innocents Abroad or The New Pilgrims' Progress.
+On June 8, 1867, Twain set sail on the pleasure cruiser Quaker City for five months, and this trip resulted in The Innocents Abroad or The New Pilgrims' Progress.
 In 1872, he published his second piece of travel literature, Roughing It, as an account of his journey from Missouri to Nevada, his subsequent life in the American West, and his visit to Hawaii.
 The book lampoons American and Western society in the same way that Innocents critiqued the various countries of Europe and the Middle East.
-His next work was The Gilded Age: A Tale of Today, his first attempt at writing a novel.
-The book, written with his neighbor Charles Dudley Warner, is also his only collaboration.
+Twain's next work was The Gilded Age: A Tale of Today, his first attempt at writing a novel.
+The book, written with Twain's neighbor Charles Dudley Warner, is also his only collaboration.

 Twain's next work drew on his experiences on the Mississippi River.
 Old Times on the Mississippi was a series of sketches published in the Atlantic Monthly in 1875 featuring his disillusionment with Romanticism.
 Old Times eventually became the starting point for Life on the Mississippi.